Gopigurunathan/Phonepe-EDA/README.md

 - Development: Built an interactive dashboard to visualize the data dynamically.
 The dashboard provides various charts, graphs, and interactive elements to explore the data effectively.

 ### Data Retrieval
-- Process: Implemented dynamic data fetching from the PostgreSQL database to ensure the dashboard always presents up-to-date information.
+- Process: Implemented dynamic data fetching from the MYSQL database to ensure the dashboard always presents up-to-date information.

 ## Results
 The project successfully created an interactive dashboard that allows users to explore PhonePe Pulse data in a detailed and user-friendly manner.
 Key trends and insights were easily identified through the visualizations provided.